Neck and Low Back Pain in Medical Students at The University of the West Indies, Mona, Jamaica

 - Brief Summary

-The purpose of this study is to identify the prevalence of back pain in preclinical second year and clinical fourth/fifth year medical students at the University of the West Indies; to assess their knowledge, attitude and practice of good spine health; and to determine the outcome of a standardize spine exercise program on one group, the clinical second year medical students, using a prospective randomized control design.
+The purpose of this study is to identify the prevalence of neck and low back pain in medical students enrolled at the University of the West Indies, Mona; to assess their knowledge, attitude and practice of good spine health and to determine the outcome of a standardised spine exercise program on medical students experiencing neck and low back pain, using a prospective randomised control design.

 - Detailed Description

-There is a surfeit of literature on musculoskeletal pain especially that of back pain, which are commonly associated with lifestyle practices including varied occupations that affect individuals of all ages.
+There is a surfeit of literature on musculoskeletal pain especially that of neck and low back pain, which are commonly associated with lifestyle practices including varied occupations that affect individuals of all ages.

-Medical students in the clinical years of training are more likely to be involved in strenuous activities such as prolonged standing for ward rounds, bending forward to examine patients and sometimes being engaged in manual handling of patients, as compared to medical students in the preclinical years.
-During the early period of preclinical training, medical students primarily sit for extended periods in lectures, use computers or tablets, or in the library, studying and completing assignments.
-These practices can all be attributable to the increased risk of developing low back among other musculoskeletal problems; especially in instances where the strength and stability of the spine is not maintained and safe spine precautions are not done.
+Medical students in the clinical years of training are more likely to be involved in prolonged and strenuous activities such as standing during ward rounds, bending forward to examine patients and occasionally engaging in manual handling of patients.
+During the early phase of preclinical training, medical students primarily sit for extended periods in lectures, use computers or tablets, or study in the library while completing assignments.
+These practices may all contribute to the increased risk of developing neck and low back pain among other musculoskeletal problems, especially in instances where the strength and stability of the spine is not maintained and safe spine precautions are not taken.

-There is no published study in Jamaica or to the researcher's knowledge in the Caribbean which looks at the prevalence of musculoskeletal pain, specifically low back pain in medical students.
-This study is to determine the prevalence of low back pain in second and fourth/fifth year medical students at the University of the West Indies (UWI); assess their knowledge, attitude and practice toward good spine health in preventing back and neck pain; and using a prospective randomized control study model, evaluate the outcome of a standardized spine exercise program on back pain in the preclinical second year medical students over an eight (8) week period from September 7, 2015 to November 2, 2015.
+To the researcher's knowledge, there is no published study in Jamaica, or in the wider Caribbean, which looks at the prevalence of musculoskeletal pain -- specifically neck and low back pain in medical students.
+This study aims to determine the prevalence of neck and low back pain in medical students at the University of the West Indies (UWI), Mona, as well as to assess their knowledge, attitude and practice toward good spine health in preventing neck and low back pain.

 Recruitment & Eligibility